mtalhakrc/mtalhakrc/README.md

 -->

 - 👨‍🎓 I'm a student in Isparta/Turkey
-- 🧑‍💻 I'm curerenly working on Golang and Vue.js
+- 🧑‍💻 I'm currently working on Golang and Vue.js
 - 📫 How to reach me: mtalhakrc@gmail.com